MileHacker Logo

 Always Verify

-For specific establishments, a quick online check or phone call before your visit is a good practice.
+For specific establishments, a quick online check or phone call in advance of your visit is a good practice.

 Etiquette & Cultural Norms